tedhinklater/JellyfinThemeGuide/README.md

 ## Priority

-HTML defines the elements, CSS (Cascading Style Sheet) positions them. ```Cascading``` is the key word here; when two rules for the same specific element are written, the last/latest CSS rule is the one that gets priority.
+HTML defines the elements, CSS (Cascading Style Sheets) controls how they look and behave. _Cascading_ is the key word here; when two rules for the same specific element are written, the last/latest CSS rule is the one that gets priority.
 We'll use a card (the poster/picture of a media item such as a movie/episode) as an example:

 ### 200% will get priority here